mikljohansson/mbot-vision/model/README.md

 # Use specific GPU for training.
 Will use all available GPU's if CUDA_VISIBLE_DEVICES isn't set.
 CUDA_VISIBLE_DEVICES=0 PARALLEL=2 make train

+# Run inference on a sample of images, the output ends up in experiments/something/date/validation
+EXPERIMENT=experiments/something/date make validate
 ```

 If you use multiple GPU's to train, or if you change the batch size then you'd need to also tune